PowerHunters/RacingGame3D/README.md

 ## Description

 In this version of the game you will be able to fully play the game.
 The game is a 1vs1 driving arcade game where each player controls a car that shoots bullets.
-The player that has killed the most in a limited time wins.
+The player that survives wins.
 There are limited bullets, when you run out of them make sure to grab an sphere full of bullets.

 ## Links
 Lluis Moreu: https://github.com/youis11